MicrosoftDocs/quantum-docs-pr/articles/machines/index.md

 * The empty tuple, `()` in Q#, is represented by `QVoid.Instance` in C#.
 * Non-empty tuples are represented as .NET `ValueType` instances.
 * Q# user-defined types are passed as their base type.
-* To pass an operation or a function to a `Run` method, you have to create an instance of the operation's or function's class, passing the simulator object to the constructor.
+* To pass an operation or a function to a `Run` method, you have to obtain an instance of the operation's or function's class, using the simulator's `Get<>` method.

 ### Processing the Results